 How can I listen to the Chicago Cubs on the radio?

 Chicago Cubs radio broadcasts can be heard on stations in Illinois, Indiana, Iowa, Nebraska, Minnesota, South Dakota, and Wisconsin.
 Its flagship station is WSCR-AM 670 in Chicago while commentary is provided by play-by-play voice Pat Hughes and analyst Ron Coomer.
-You can also listen to every Cubs radio broadcast online through an MLB Audio subscription, which costs $2.99 a month or $19.99 a season.
+You can also listen to the game on SiriusXM.
+Finally, you can also listen to every Cubs radio broadcast online through an MLB Audio subscription, which costs $2.99 a month or $19.99 a season.

 When was the last time that the Chicago Cubs won the World Series?